markteekman/sunnyside-agency-landing-page/README.md

 }
 ```

-- Lastly I learned how to easily add a revealing footer.
+- I learned how to easily add a revealing footer.
 It's quite simple using `z-index` and `position: sticky`:

 ```scss
 main {